kkylin/mit-scheme-intel-mac-patch/README.md

 resulting native code compiler is partially broken for reasons that remain mysterious to me.
 But building using GCC seems to solve the problem.
-These notes describe how to build MIT Scheme using GCC, which means disabling some Apple-specific bits of code.
+These notes describe how to build MIT Scheme using GCC.
+This is mostly quite straightforward except GCC doesn't quite know what to do with some macOS-specific code, and the instructions below explain how to disable those bits of code.
 In particular, I don't know how to make a stand-alone Mac app.

 Another bit of clarification: these notes talk about "building" MIT Scheme.
 It is useful to know that one can